Kimaya-16/class-22/README.md

-# fairy-and-start
+#Fairy and Start

-Fairy and Star
+Collect the stars !